mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

 Variants of Mitsuba that run on the GPU (e.g. :monosp:`gpu_rgb`, :monosp:`gpu_autodiff_spectral`, etc.) additionally depend on the `NVIDIA CUDA Toolkit <https://developer.nvidia.com/cuda-downloads>`_ and `NVIDIA OptiX
-<https://developer.nvidia.com/designworks/optix/download>`_ that both need to
-be installed manually.
+<https://developer.nvidia.com/designworks/optix/download>`_.
+CUDA needs to be installed
+manually while OptiX 7 ships natively with the latest GPU driver.
+Make sure to have an up-to-date GPU driver if the framework fails to compile the GPU variants of Mitsuba.

 Tested versions of CUDA include 10.0, 10.1, and 10.2.
-Only OptiX 6.5 is supported at this moment (in particular, compilation fails when OptiX 7 is installed).
+Only OptiX 7 is supported at this moment.

 .. warning::